 Creating a strategic set of processes will drive performance objectives and increase partner productivity.
 Along this roadmap, companies must focus on the following three things:

-The best renewal results come from early customer engagement, supplemented with automated renewal campaigns.
+The best customer retention services results come from early customer engagement, supplemented with automated renewal campaigns.
 The goal is to make sure that both the partner and the client are up-to-date with their subscription information.
 Early engagement with your customers increases long-term customer satisfaction, and adding automated renewal campaigns provides reminders that document the renewals process.
 In addition, your internal teams must commit to regular partner engagement about customer health and offer sales assistance in order to support partners to meet critical deadlines and ultimately to help them to achieve maximum revenue opportunities.
 Proactive engagement with customers warrants a greater number of on-time renewals and increases customer loyalty.

 Policies inform your processes and best practices.
 Enforce policies and motivate channel partners to engage in desired actions while setting desired goals.
 The implementation of consistent policies will help you and your partners execute the strategic processes identified above and accomplish your channel partner revenue goals.
 Clarified policies outline the responsibilities and act as guidelines for channel partner’s practices.
 Some policies for advancing channel management include: competitive pricing, incentives and enforced renewal targets.
 Applying consistent policies will motivate partners early and enhance partner’s overall revenue.